Mountain biking: Four-cross/Dual Slalom

 Four-cross/Dual Slalom (4X) is a discipline in which riders compete either on separate tracks, as in Dual Slalom, or on a short slalom track, as in 4X.
 Most bikes used are light hard-tails, although the last World Cup was actually won on a full-suspension bike.
 The track is downhill and has dirt jumps, berms, and gaps.

 Professionals in gravity mountain biking tend to concentrate either on downhill mountain biking or 4X/dual slalom because they are very different.
-However, some riders, such as Cedric Gracia, used to compete in both 4X and DH, although that is becoming more rare as 4X takes on its own identity.
+However, some riders, such as Cedric Gracia, used to compete in both 4X and DH, although that is becoming rarer as 4X takes on its own identity.